Alzheimer's Disease Fact Sheet

 Mild Alzheimer’s Disease

 As Alzheimer’s disease progresses, people experience greater memory loss and other cognitive difficulties.
-Problems can include wandering and getting lost, trouble handling money and paying bills (PDF, 159K), repeating questions, taking longer to complete normal daily tasks, and personality and behavior changes.
+Problems can include wandering and getting lost, trouble handling money and paying bills, repeating questions, taking longer to complete normal daily tasks, and personality and behavior changes.
 People are often diagnosed in this stage.

 Moderate Alzheimer’s Disease